ashleysally00/birthday-card-project/README.md

 ## Acknowledgments

 - Thanks to the P5.js community for their amazing library and resources
-- Inspiration drawn from [list any inspirational projects or resources]
+- Inspiration drawn from (come back later, I will finish this!)

 Happy coding and creating! 🎨🎂